importdata/kpop-analysis/README.md

 # Kpop-Analysis

-## Overview
-- Created a web application which returns the daily predicted number of hours one listens to K-Pop (with MAE ~ 1.2 hours).
-- Engineered features from the text of each column.
-- Explored the data to analyze the relationships among the features (or variables).
-- Built five different models - Linear regression, Lasso, Ridge, Random Forest, and XGBoost.
-Optimized the Random Forest and the XGBoost model using GridSerachCV to find optimal parameters.

 ## Intro
 - As someone who was born and raised in South Korea, I grew up listening to K-pop.
 Over the years, K-pop became a global phenomenon and it still blows my mind how popular it became.
 - So, I thought it would be cool to analyze K-pop using machine learning to explore interesting insights.
 Thank you Chanin (aka.
 Data Professor) for the idea!